 Semester 3 Semester 4

 7313 Archaeological Theory (R) 6357 Intro Statistics in Archaeology (R)

 Elective Elective

 Elective Elective

-MA General Examination
+MA general examination

 Some electives may be independent study courses in your area of interest.
-All Incompletes must be removed and the field experience requirement must be completed before taking the MA General Examination.
-By the middle of year 2, you will select an Advisor and at least two committee members.
+All Incompletes must be removed and the field experience requirement must be completed before taking the MA general examination.
+By the middle of year 2, you should have your Advisor and at least two committee members.